arno-jueschke/opentelemetry-demo/README.md

 [![Artifact Hub](https://img.shields.io/endpoint?url=https://artifacthub.io/badge/repository/opentelemetry-demo)](https://artifacthub.io/packages/helm/opentelemetry-helm/opentelemetry-demo)
 [![OpenSSF Best Practices](https://www.bestpractices.dev/projects/9247/badge)](https://www.bestpractices.dev/en/projects/9247)

+## Before you start ...
+This is a fork of the original OpenTelemetry Demo project at https://github.com/open-telemetry/opentelemetry-demo.

+The original demo code is located at the **main** branch.
+Modifications to the demo are done at branch **Dev/main**.

 ## Welcome to the OpenTelemetry Astronomy Shop Demo

 This repository contains the OpenTelemetry Astronomy Shop, a microservice-based